 Which country is better to IPO your company?

-If you aim to have your company publicly traded, you need to take the local stock market into account.
+If you aim to have your company publicly traded, you need to consider the local stock market.
 So where is it better to get traded, the US stock market, or the Canadian Stock market.
-There are benefits to both, but we must say that the US stock market has overperformed the Canadian stock market over the past 10 years.
+Both have benefits, but we must say that the US stock market has overperformed the Canadian stock market over the past 10 years.
 The US stock market grew in 172% over the same time the Canadian one grew in 23%.
-So the American market is more favorable among investors and is most likely to increase the value of your company faster.
+So the American market is more favorable among investors and is most likely to increase your company’s value faster.

 However, going public in Canada is much faster and more favorable to smaller companies.
 Companies valued more than 200 million dollars will find going public in the US stock exchanges easy, but companies valued for less will find it very hard.
 However, they will find it much easier in the Canadian stock exchanges.
 Moreover, the IPO process in Canada is much faster, 33 days on average, compared to 107 days in the US.

 Whenever you see a list of the world’s most stable economies, Canada always outranks America.
 A testimony to that is the fact that Canada almost didn’t get affected during the 2008 financial crisis, when thousands of businesses suffered in the US, and many lost their livelihood.
 Owning a business in a safe country, especially in one that offers government assistance, is very comforting and reassuring.